IFRCGo/cbs/Source/Reporting/readme.md

 Build and host locally
 > `npm start`

-Open http://localhost:4200/ in your browser to access the UI.
+Open http://localhost:4202/ in your browser to access the UI.

 ## Populating the database with test data

-To populate the database with test data, go to http://localhost:5003/swagger and use the POST /api/Dolittle/Commands API.
-This will retrieve test data from the /Domain/Tests\Data folder and add it to the database.
+To populate the database with test data, go to http://localhost:5003/swagger and use the POST /api/Dolittle/Commands API with the "Try it out"-button.
+This will retrieve test data from the /Domain/Tests/Data folder and add it to the database.

 Create DataCollector testdata:
 ```